 The majority of researchers lament the migrants' priority for real estate investments.
 The size and self-indulgent style of migrants' houses is generally frowned upon.
 Both scholars and policy makers have tended to strongly disapprove of what Kaioua (1999, p.
 124) dismissed as a "mentalité de pierre" (stone mentality).
-They almost tend to accuse international migrants of building large, richly-ornamented houses in an urban style which has been considered as "exaggerated" (Ben Ali, 1996, p.
+They almost seem to accuse4 international migrants of building large, richly-ornamented houses in an urban style which has been considered as

+"exaggerated" (Ben Ali, 1996, p.
 354), reflecting an "irrational" (Aït Hamza, 1988) use of money for unnecessary status symbols.
 The lack of entrepreneurial mentality among migrants is often blamed for this orientation towards what Kaioua (1999, p.
 124) called a "refuge sector par excellence".
 This discourse is typically accompanied by a call on policies to "divert remittances to productive sectors of the economy" (Agoumy, 1988, p.
-159) by "guiding" migrants towards more "rational" investment behavior (Kaioua, 1999, p.
+159) by "guiding" migrants towards more "rational" investment behaviour (Kaioua, 1999, p.
 124).

-However, there seems to be ample reason to criticize this attitude as rather patronizing, for blaming migrants' irrational mentality a priori5 rather than trying to comprehend their motives., Houses do indeed function as a status symbol, expressing the upward social mobility achieved through migration (Mezdour, 1993, p.
+However, there seems to be ample reason to criticize this attitude as rather patronizing, for blaming migrants' irrational mentality a priori rather than trying to comprehend their motives.
+Houses do indeed function as a status symbol, expressing the upward social mobility achieved through migration (Mezdour, 1993, p.
 182).
-However, besides the fact that they tend to fulfill this function in virtually all societies, it appears to be erroneous to reduce the desire to construct houses as simply a quest to erect status symbols.
+However, besides the fact that they tend to fulfil this function in virtually all societies, it appears to be erroneous to reduce the desire to construct houses as simply a quest to erect status symbols.

-The importance attached to housing should primarily be explained by the universal quest for basic luxury, space, safety, privacy, fewer conflicts and better health.
-Hajjarabi (1988) has pointed to the legitimacy of the desire for decent housing and basic hygienic facilities.
-The first objective of migrants is to meet the households' immediate needs.
-Proper nutrition, health care, clothing and housing serve to give the family a decent living.
-The relatively large, new houses and the sanitation and other equipment they tend to contain can offer more convenient living and privacy than was conceivable in traditional dwellings7.
-Dismissing such aspects of well-being as 'non-developmental' reflects a particularly narrow view of
+The importance attached to housing should primarily be explained by the universal quest for space, safety, privacy, fewer conflicts and better health.
+Hajjarabi (1988) has pointed to the legitimacy of the desire for convenient living and basic hygienic facilities.
+The first objective of migrants is to meet the household's immediate needs through providing them with proper nutrition, health care, clothing and housing.
+The relatively large, new houses and the sanitation and other equipment they tend to contain can offer more convenient living, privacy and safety6 than was conceivable in traditional dwellings.
+Dismissing such aspects of well-being as 'non-developmental' reflects a particularly narrow view of development.
+In fact, by suggesting that rural people should stay in their mud brick houses, wealthy and urban-based social scientists apply different standards to others than they would probably do for themselves.